angela1C/Programming-and-Scripting-Project/README.md

 In R programming language, missing data is referenced as NA for Not Available.
 NA data in statisics is usually data that doesn't exist or was not observed for some reason or other.

+The Iris dataset does not have any missing values. `pandas.isnull` can be used to check for missing data.
+This returns a True or False for each observation.
+Boolean values are coerced to 1 for True and 0 for False so the `sum` function can be used to count the number of True values.

+`pandas.notnull()` is th opposite.

 ## 4. Summarise the dataset - high level statistics

+`pandas` objects have a set of common mathematical and statistical methods.
+Most of these methods produce a single value such as the mean or the max or standard deviation Multiple summary statistics can be obtained in one go using pandas.descibe().

+### Descriptive statistics
 A quick statistic summary of the data using `.describe()`

        Sepal_Length  Sepal_Width  Petal_length  Petal_Width